-What to Look for in a Satellite Electronics Manufacturing Partner
+What to Look for in a Satellite Electronics Manufacturing Partner 2025

-Many companies are outsourcing the production of subsystems to strategic industry partners to augment their internal capacity.
+To assist in capturing market opportunity, many satellite OEMs are outsourcing the production of subsystems to strategic industry partners to augment their in-house capacity and capabilities.
 These complex systems must be produced quickly and cost-effectively, and operate reliably in space environments.
 But with so much at stake, how can today’s space and connectivity companies ensure they are choosing the right partner?
-One who can effectively accelerate their time-to-market with reliable levels of quality and delivery.
-In this article, we’ve summarized the top three key attributes that satellite original equipment manufacturers (OEMs) should consider when choosing a trusted manufacturing partner to help them achieve their goals and capture market opportunity.
+One who can effectively accelerate their time-to-market with reliable levels of quality and delivery?

 1. Proven supply chain strategy